camilogarciabotero/GeneFinder.jl/README.md

 ## Example

-The first implemented function is `simplefinder` a very non-restrictive ORF finder function that will catch all ORFs in a dedicated structure.
+The first implemented function is `orf_finder` a very non-restrictive ORF finder function that will catch all ORFs in a dedicated structure.
 Note that this will catch random ORFs not necesarily genes since it has no ORFs size or overlapping condition contraints.
 Thus it might consider `aa"M*"` a posible encoding protein from the resulting ORFs.

 ```julia
 using BioSequences, GeneFinder